Research your pricing

 Research your existing costs

-Your fixed costs may include the base cost of goods, rent, wages, loan repayments and other overheads.
+Your fixed costs may include the base cost of goods, rent, wages (for full and part-time staff), loan repayments and other overheads (e.g. EFTPOS terminal fees).
 Remember to take into account any hidden or infrequent costs such as superannuation, insurance, licensing, adviser fees, and any professional development, training or networking costs.
 Your financial adviser or accountant can help you to work out your expected cash flow.

 While it may be difficult to reduce costs in some areas (i.e. rent, wages) you may be able to reduce your purchasing costs if you buy stock in bulk from your suppliers.
-However, this strategy can be risky.
-Research your market thoroughly before buying in bulk to help you avoid any financial, cash flow, storage or delivery problems that may occur if you can´t sell a large number of products quickly.
+Don't forget to factor in that some of your costs will increase over time such as insurance, superannuation and electricity costs.

 Research your competitors' pricing